wd40wd40wd40/search-engine/README.md

     Crawler:
         1. The way we store crawled links is through the set in an object.
 This isn't very scalable and we might overflow.
 Not sure where but there will be a limit.
 Consider switching to some sort of storage system.
+        2. Not using "title" when returning when parsing in crawler for both parser.py and crawler.py.
+If we end up not using this remove it for performance.

     Overall:
         1. Cleanup the organization of the project, looks disgusting.

+    Indexer:
+        1. Consider using spaCy instead of NLTK for lemmatization

 CURRENT PROJECT TRACK: